igor-rosliakov-techwriter/webhook-receiver-onboarding-template/docs/glossary.md

 ## Signature

-A **signature** is a cryptographic value included in a webhook request to prove authenticity.
+Cryptographic value included in a webhook request to prove authenticity.

 It is usually sent in an HTTP header and derived from: